Do Ukrainians Still Prefer Self-Defense Against Russia At Any Cost?

 Abstract

-This research note replicates and extends the conjoint experiment Dill, Howlett and Müller-Crepon's (2024) conducted on Ukrainians' attitudes toward the costs and benefits of self-defense against Russia's aggression in July 2022.
-Between December 2024 and January 2025, we administered the original and a modified survey experiment with stronger cost treatments to 2'580 Ukrainians, sampled from largely the same locations as before.
-We still find continued categorical resistance to Russian control.
-Yet, resistance to accepting political neutrality or conceding territory, while still sizable, has weakened.
-Ethnic Ukrainians, less war-affected respondents, and those more trusting in Ukraine's president are comparatively more willing to resist Russia.
-War-affectedness of locations is not associated with changes in attitudes since 2022.
-Our findings help us better understand how the attitudes of conflict-affected populations evolve over time and shed light on public support in Ukraine for a potential political settlement.
+This note replicates and extends a conjoint survey experiment on Ukrainians’ attitudes toward the costs and benefits of self-defense against Russia’s aggression, conducted in July 2022 (Dill, Howlett and Müller-Crepon, 2024).
+Between December 2024 and January 2025, we presented the original and a modified experiment with stronger cost treatments to 2,580 Ukrainian citizens, sampled from largely the same locations as in 2022.
+We find continued categorical resistance to Russian control.
+Resistance to accepting political neutrality or conceding territory meanwhile has weakened.
+Ethnic Ukrainians, less war-affected respondents and those more trusting in Ukraine’s president are comparatively more willing to resist Russia’s aggression.
+Locations’ exposure to the war is not associated with changes in Ukrainians’ attitudes.
+Our findings help us better understand how the attitudes of conflict-affected populations evolve over time and shed light on public support for a potential political settlement in Ukraine.

 Publication